OfficeDev/hands-on-labs/O3652/O3652-2 Deep Dive in Office Word Add-ins/Lab.md

 	````

 4. This code sample is implementing both highlight and increase the font size word by word of the last paragraph of the document.
-SO once we have a handle of that paragrpah we are using the *splitTextRanges* methods to get, as a collection of ranges, each word (by spacifying a space (" ") delimiter. once we have the Range collection we are traversining it in order to hichlight word by word.
+SO once we have a handle of that paragrpah we are using the *split()* method to get, as a collection of ranges, each word (by spacifying a space (" ") delimiter. once we have the Range collection we are traversining it in order to hichlight word by word.

 5. Test your work by pressing F5 to start a debug session and then click the **Step 1: Starting SOW** button.
 After the starting document gets inserted, try your code by clicking  on the  **Step 6: Highlight Word by Word!** to start the animation.
 Notice how each word will get highlighted in the last paragraph!